How the Pope’s death will affect your trip to Rome

 The College of Cardinals gathers in the Sistine Chapel for the conclave.
 (Image: Calvin Craig)

-Once the mourning period ends, the College of Cardinals gathers in the Sistine Chapel for the conclave – the secretive vote to elect a new pope.
+Once the mourning period ended, the College of Cardinals has begun to gather in the Sistine Chapel for the conclave – the secretive vote to elect a new pope.
 While the process itself is closed to the public, Rome buzzes with speculation.

 A two-thirds majority is needed for a new pope to be elected, and only cardinals under the age of 80 are allowed to vote.
 Plumes of black smoke (no decision) or white smoke (new pope) rising from the chapel’s chimney draw huge crowds to St Peter’s Square, often in silent vigil.